urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Description**

-Determines whether one string is lexically less than or equal to another
+  Determines whether one string is lexically less than or equal to
-string, where the two strings are interpreted as containing ASCII
+  another string, where the two strings are interpreted as containing
-character codes. if the **string_a** and **string_b** are not the same length,
+  ASCII character codes. if the **string_a** and **string_b** are not
-the shorter is compared as if spaces were appended to it to form a value
+  the same length, the shorter is compared as if spaces were appended
-that has the same length as the longer.
-Leading spaces are significant.
+  to it to form a value that has the same length as the longer.
+Leading
+  spaces are significant.

-In general, the lexical comparison intrinsics LGE, LGT, LLE, and LLT
+  In general, the lexical comparison intrinsics **lge**, **lgt**, **lle**,
-differ from the corresponding intrinsic operators .ge., .gt., .le., and
+  and **llt** differ from the corresponding intrinsic operators _.ge.,
-.lt., in that the latter use the processor's character ordering (which
+  .gt., .le., and .lt._, in that the latter use the processor's character
-is not ASCII on some targets), whereas the former always use the ASCII
+  ordering (which is not ASCII on some targets), whereas the former
-ordering.
+  always use the ASCII ordering.

 ### **Arguments**